 ARSENIC IN WATER CONSIDERATIONS

 Activities that could have left arsenic residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
 However, arsenic in water also occurs naturally and is a tasteless, odorless and colorless contaminant.
-Bolton, MA homeowners may be surprised when they get their laboratory water test results back and see they have arsenic in their water.
 While there are serious health threats associated with ingestion, there are effective methods for removing arsenic in well water.
-For detail on potential health affects, see the link at: http://www.who.int/mediacentre/factsheets/fs372/en/.
+For detail on potential health affects, see the link at: http://www.who.int/facts.

-The two primary forms of Arsenic in well water are Arsenic III and Arsenic V. Many Arsenic removal media have a low capacity for removing Arsenic III from the water, therefore, converting it to Arsenic V for removal is a common approach.
-Therefore, determining the ratio of Arsenic III versus Arsenic V in the water is critical.
+The two primary forms of Arsenic in well water are AS III and AS V. Many removal media have a low capacity for removing AS III from the water, therefore, converting it to AS V for removal is a common approach.
+Therefore, determining the ratio of AS III versus AS V in the water is critical.
 This will allow the design and implementation of a water treatment system that will effectively remove it from the water.
-There are methods to oxidize the Arsenic III and convert it to Arsenic V for ease of removal.
+There are methods to oxidize the AS III and convert it to AS V for ease of removal.

 WATER TESTING & ANALYSIS AND OTHER FACTORS